Aren’t Men Beasts? – Strand Theatre London

 The Boyfriend – Theatre Royal Plymouth – Roger Redfarn

 Noele appeared as Madame Dubonnet in this musical.
-The production then went on a three-month foreign tour.
+The production then under the production of Derek Nimmo went on a three-month tour in the Middle East, where Noele discovered she was still popular as ‘Meg’ thanks to Crossroads screenings.
 1982.

 Call Me Madam: Christmas Revival – Birmingham Rep – Roger Redfarn